lohoi/housecall/README.md

 # README
 Welcome to Housecall!
 The following is how to set up the project locally.
+Otherwise, you can navigate to our production application: `https://housecall.herokuapp.com/`.

 ## Rails Setup: